estela19/FastWifi/README.md

 # FastWifi
-Get wifi ID/PW from wifi information image by OCR
-In this repo, ocr server which parsing wifi ID/PW
-now you can parse english only
+Get wifi ID/PW from wifi information image by OCR.
+In this repo, ocr server which parsing wifi ID/PW.
+Now you can parse english only

 ## Key Feature
 ![struct](https://github.com/estela19/FastWifi/blob/master/utils/structure.png)